kermodegroup/ML-MIX/docs/source/overview.rst

 - Fraser Birks (fraser.birks@warwick.ac.uk)

 It is also possible that currently incompatible ``pair_style``s could be made compatible with minor modifications (e.g., adding ghost atoms and disabling MPI messaging in ``EAM``).
-If this is important for your use case, please contact Fraser or raise a GitHub issue.
+If this is important for your use case, please get in contact or raise a GitHub issue.

 If you believe that a ``pair_style`` should be compatible (for instance, because it avoids MPI in ``compute()``), and suspect that ML-MIX may be at fault, please also raise a GitHub issue.